Popsicle Stick Butterfly Craft (Free Template)

 - Download the butterfly template, print, and cut out the pieces you need.

-- Place 3 popsicle sticks in line vertically.
+- Begin by placing 3 popsicle sticks in a line vertically.
 Cut a 4th popsicle stick into thirds and stretch a glue dot on each cut popsicle stick.
 Use these to glue the 3 popsicle sticks in place, positioning one at the top, middle, and back.

-- Paint the popsicle sticks in 1-2 thin coats of paint and let dry completely.
+- Next, paint the popsicle sticks in 1-2 thin coats of paint and let dry completely.

-- Glue the butterfly body to the middle of the wing paper.
+- Now, glue the butterfly’s body to the middle of the wing paper.
 We used glue dots to do this, but you can use liquid glue or a glue stick as well.

 - Glue the eyes to the top of one end of the popsicle sticks, then use the black marker to draw on a smile below the eyes.